makersacademy/airport_challenge/README_2.md

 - Raises error if trying to land a plane that is already held at the airport
 - Raises error if trying to land a plane in stormy weather
 - Raises error if a plane tries to take off in stormy weather
-- Raises error if a planes tries to take off from an airport where it is not held
+- Raises error if a plane tries to take off from an airport where it is not held

 ## Versioning